GeotrekCE/Geotrek-rando-v3/docs/customization.md

 - `global.json` to define :

   - `searchResultsPageSize`, `mapResultsPageSize`: used to limit the sizes of results per page when fetching API
+  - `maxPoiPerPage`: max number of point of interest (POI) displayed on a single trek page
+  - `maxTouristicContentPerPage`: max number of touristic contents displayed on a single trek page
   - `portalIds`: eventual portal filters (list of ids).
   - `enableSensitiveAreas`: boolean, default to false.
 Set it to true if sensitive areas are defined in your Geotrek Admin.
   - `apiUrl` : Geotrek Admin API URL.